Anania funebris: Subspecies

+Description

 The wingspan is 20–23 mm (0.79-0.92 in).

 The forewings are black; a large round white subdorsal spot before middle, and a second in disc beyond middle; sometimes a white dot above first; cilia white towards tips.
 Hindwings as forewings, but without the white dot.
 The larva is ochreous-whitish; dorsal line deep green; subdorsal and lateral green; spiracular whitish-green; dots green; head whitish-brown.

-The moth flies from June to July depending on the location.

-The larvae feed on Solidago virgaurea.